byteweaver/django-versioncheck/README.md

 ## Todo & Roadmap

-It is just a protoype, must features are not ready yet.
+It is just a protoype, most features are not ready yet.

 * Email notifications if django is outdated
 * View restricted to admins which shows django versions